mbtproject/mbt/README.md

 mbt build pr --src feature --dst master

 # Build only the modules changed between two commits
-mbt build diff --from <commit-sha> --to <commit-sha>
+mbt build diff --from <commit sha> --to <commit sha>

 ```

 ## Dependencies
 ### Module Dependencies
-Sometimes a change to a module could require the build of the modules that
-depend on it.
-We can define these dependencies in `.mbt.yml` files and `mbt`
+One advantage of a single repo is that you can share code between multiple modules
+more effectively.
+Building this type of dependencies requires some thought. mbt provides
+an easy way to define dependencies between modules and automatically builds the impacted modules
-takes care of triggering the build in the topological order.
+in topological order.

+Dependencies are defined in `.mbt.yml` files and.
 For example, `module-a` could define a dependency on `module-b`, so that any
 time `module-b` is changed, build command for `module-a` is also executed.